 Tracking is one place where a VPN, particularly a no-log VPN, can make an enormous difference.
 Because your IP address is hidden by the VPN server, there’s no connection between you and that activity.
 Only your VPN can see what you’re doing because of the VPN tunneling.
 And if they are a zero-log VPN like we are, that means there are no records kept.

-You are subject to the legal jurisdiction of the country your VPN is physically based out of.
+You are subject to the legal jurisdiction of the country your VPN is physically based.
 This can mean the difference between your VPN keeping certain logs, and your VPN keeping no logs.
-As a Switerland-based company, we are not required to keep any records of what you do while connected to our VPN, so we don’t.
+As a Switzerland-based company, we are not required to keep any records of what you do while connected to our VPN, so we don’t.
 Without logs, it’s almost impossible to track your activity online.